All Products

 }

-Send normal messages by using multiple threads
+Send normal messages from multiple threads

 import com.aliyun.openservices.ons.api.Message;